On near optimal colorable graphs: The class of ( )-free graphs

-{\bf Proof of \cref{col-thm-2}}.~Clearly \cref{col-thm-2}:$(i)$ follows from \cref{col2-K4-free}.
-To prove $(ii)$, let $G$ be a ($2P_1+P_3, K_4-e$)-free graph with $\omega(G)\geq 4$, and let $\ell = \max\{6, \omega(G)\}$.
+Next we prove \cref{col-thm-2}:$(ii)$.
+Let $G$ be a ($2P_1+P_3, K_4-e$)-free graph with $\omega(G)\geq 4$, and let $\ell = \max\{6, \omega(G)\}$.
 We may assume that $G$ is not perfect.
-We prove the theorem by induction on $|V(G)|$.
-From \cref{lem-good} and \cref{main-thm-2}, we may assume that $G$ has a vertex of degree at most $5$, say $v$.
+We prove \cref{col-thm-2}:$(ii)$ by induction on $|V(G)|$.
+From \cref{main-thm-2}, \cref{lem-good} and from \cref{classC-col}, we may assume that $G$ has a vertex of degree at most $5$, say $v$.
 By induction hypothesis, we have $\chi(G - \{v\}) \leq \ell$.
 Since $v$ has at most 5 neighbors in $G - \{v\}$, we can take any $\ell$-coloring of $G - \{v\}$ and extend it to a $\ell$-coloring of $G$, using for $v$ a (possibly new) color that does not appear in its neighborhood.
-This proves the first assertion.
+This proves \cref{col-thm-2}:$(ii)$.

 The bound is clearly tight when $\omega(G)\geq 6$ (for instance, take $G\cong K_t, t\geq 6$). {$\Box$}